Violet-sword/AI-Assistant-ToolCall-Function/README.md

 - Change the model name in the model='llama 4' line to any other local Ollama-compatible model

-- Add more tools in the tools list can allow the model to acquire accurate real-time data is different domains
+- Define more functions in the tools list can allow the model to acquire accurate real-time data is different domains